eclipse/paho.mqtt.rust/README.md

 The Rust crate is a safe wrapper around the Paho C Library.

-Most development and deployment has being done on Linux.
-Please let us know about any success or failure on other systems.

 ## Features

-The initial version of this crate is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
-It targets MQTT v3.1, 3.1.1, and v5, and includes all of the features available in the C library for those versions, including:
+The initial version of this crate is a wrapper for the Paho C library, and includes all of the features available in that library, including:

+- Supports MQTT v5, 3.1.1, and 3.1
 - Network Transports:
     - Standard TCP support
     - SSL / TLS